zhi-g/sublime-ensime/README.md

 ## Project status

-SublimeScala project is an early alpha.
-Some basic things might work (for example, error highlighting), but basically anything might blow up in your face.
-Please, submit issues to our tracker if you catch SublimeScala doing that: https://github.com/sublimescala/sublime-ensime/issues/new.
+SublimeScala project is a beta version.
+Basic things will work (for example, error highlighting), but there might still be problems.
+Please, submit issues to our tracker if you catch SublimeScala misbehaving: https://github.com/sublimescala/sublime-ensime/issues/new.

-Also note that SublimeScala uses pre-release Scala compiler (which roughly corresponds to 2.10.0-M6).
+Also note that SublimeScala uses a pre-release Scala compiler (which roughly corresponds to 2.10.0-M6).
 This might also produce funny bugs.
 Use our bug reporting facility to report those: https://issues.scala-lang.org/secure/CreateIssue!default.jspa.

-Anyways this venture is very important for the project maintainers, since we use Scala every day, so we'll do our best to release something workable before the final release of Scala 2.10.0.
+Anyways this venture is very important for the project maintainers, since we use Scala every day, so we'll do our best to do a polished release around the time of the final release of Scala 2.10.0.

 The first release will include go to definition (aka ctrl+click) and on-the-fly error highlighting.
 We'd also love to add debugging facilities at some point in the future.